jreiher2003/Configuring-Linux-Web-Servers/README.md

 `sudo apt-get install python-pip`
 `sudo pip install virtualenv`
 `sudo virtualenv venv --always-copy` *if using vagrant*
+`sudo chown -R jeff:jeff venv/`  change file permissions to venv to not have to install globally
 `source venv/bin/activate`
 `pip install Flask`
 `python __init__.py`

+>> *Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)*

 #### Configure and Enable a New Virtual Host
 Newer versions of Ubuntu (13.10+) require a ".conf" extension for VirtualHost files -- run the following command